 Also known as bellflower plants, the campanula species is a gorgeous perennial flower that is native to regions that have moderate temperatures.
 They bloom the heaviest during the months of June and July, but some can thrive all the way into October.
 Technically, campanula is a group of over 300 annual plants, but the bellflower is one of the most beautiful of the bunch.

 The red variety of the campion is small and understated, but it’s also quite striking.
 This is a herbaceous perennial that’s easy to grow and features red star-shaped flowers.
-The campion is often referred to as a “spiller” type plant because they tend to spill over the pots they are in.
+The campion is often referred to as a “spiller” type plant because it tends to spill over the pots they are in.
 The plan is also attractive to insects and pollinators and they grow quickly during the seasons of spring and early fall.
 Once the plant is established, it’s also quite drought tolerant.

 Sometimes referred to as a leather flower, clematis is a climbing perennial that you’ll often see climbing up trellises and over arbors.
 The plant features star-like flowers that bloom in gorgeous shades of blue, white, purple, pink, and red.
-Clematis grows best when they’re in full sun and they do quite well when planted during early spring.
+Clematis grow best when they’re in full sun and they do quite well when planted during early spring.
 You may have to wait two to three growing seasons for it to reach its full potential, but once it does, it’s just gorgeous.

 12. Carolina Allspice

 This is another unique flower that you’ll adore in your backyard.
 Carolina allspice, also known as sweet shrub or spicebush, is a beautiful flower native to the Southeast United States.
 This flowering plant is quite easy to grow, and once it gets going, it becomes quite hardy.
-The best part about Carolina allspice is the perfumy scent they emit, and if you crush the petals, they give a junipe-like scent.
+The best part about Carolina allspice is the perfumy scent they emit, and if you crush the petals, they give a juniper-like scent.

 13. Canada Violet